OfficeDev/open-xml-docs/docs/word/how-to-convert-a-word-processing-document-from-the-docm-to-the-docx-file-format.md

 # Convert a word processing document from the DOCM to the DOCX file format

-This topic shows how to use the classes in the Open XML SDK for Office to programmatically convert a Microsoft Word 2010 or Microsoft Word 2013 document that contains VBA code (and has a .docm extension) to a standard document (with a .docx extension).
+This topic shows how to use the classes in the Open XML SDK for Office to programmatically convert a Microsoft Word document that contains VBA code (and has a .docm extension) to a standard document (with a .docx extension).
 It contains an example **ConvertDOCMtoDOCX** method to illustrate this task.